Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/king-of-libestal-c1d8.md

 But upon their return, an unthinkable sight awaited them.

 The kingdom was in ruins.
 Instead of cheering citizens and a land free from corruption, darkness had swallowed the city whole.
-Corruption ran rampant, covering buildings, twisting the streets into a nightmarish sight.
+Corruption ran rampant, covering buildings and twisting the streets into a nightmarish sight.
 Not a single citizen was in sight.
 It was a scene of wreckage and chaos.

 Shock took hold of the heroes, but before they could process what had happened, one by one, their guildmasters began to disappear.
 Each of them cried for help, but their voices were snuffed out into nothingness, vanishing into the void before anyone could react.